South Carolina Ports Authority: Port of Charleston

 The SCPA owns and operates six public marine terminals in the Port of Charleston.
 These facilities handle both containerized and non-containerized cargo, as well as cruise passengers.
 The sixth facility - the Hugh K. Leatherman Terminal - is a container terminal which opened in March 2021 at the former Charleston Navy Base.

-Port of Georgetown

-A dedicated non-container port handling bulk and breakbulk cargo, the Port of Georgetown is located along the Sampit River adjacent to the Georgetown Steel Mill.
-The Port of Georgetown handles top commodities of steel, cement, aggregates, and forest products.

 Inland Port Greer

 Opened November 2013, the South Carolina Inland Port in Greer, SC extended the reach of the port more than 200 miles into the state's interior.
 Connected to the Port of Charleston via overnight rail offered by the Norfolk Southern, Inland Port Greer handles containerized goods to and from the fastest-growing part of the Southeast - the I-85 corridor.

 Inland Port Dillon

 Officials broke ground on Inland Port Dillon on March 10, 2017, and officially opened in April 2018.
 Located within the Carolinas I-95 Mega Site, Inland Port Dillon has close proximity to I-95, a critical transportation artery in the Southeast.
 The area is central to a significant base of existing Port users that represent base cargo opportunities for the facility.
 The initial phase is expected to handle at least 45,000 containers annually, offering overnight access to and from the Port of Charleston via an existing CSX mainline.